BabaYaga64/titlecase_ex/README.md

 ###Description

 This application takes a string input and converts all characters to titlecase, or capitalizing proper nouns and leaving commonly-used articles, prepositions and conjunctions uncapitalized.
-I learned how to use Behavior Driven Development (BDD) testing and used PHPUnit to test specs.
+For example, "tHE lIttLE mERmaiD" is converted to "The Little Mermaid."
+I learned how to use Behavior Driven Development (BDD) testing and used PHPUnit to test specs while writing this application.

 ###Technologies Used